 This course explores food composition and digestion, topics which lie at the cross sections of both chemistry and biology.
 The exploration of food will begin from a chemical perspective.
 Students will learn about the chemical makeup and interactions of fats, oils, sugars, and proteins.
 The class will then explore how the human body digests each of these molecules and obtains the nutrients needed for survival.
 Students’ understanding of the role of food in our lives will be made more complete through discussions of contemporary debates involving food.
-Some of the topics may include the impact of high fructose sugar, the lack of food in local and global communities, food regulation, and the role of food in education.
+Some of the topics may include the impact of high fructose syrup, the lack of food in local and global communities, food regulation, and the role of food in education.
 Includes laboratory.
 No prerequisite.

 CHM 105 The Chemistry of Color: From Fireworks to Gemstones

 This class explores the natural world through the theme of color.
 The chemistry behind the color of everyday objects such as neon lights, fireworks, natural and synthetic dyes and gemstones will be used to introduce fundamental chemical concepts.
 Concepts include atomic structure, chemical bonding, chemical reactions, solution chemistry, structure of molecules and solids, organic functional groups, and properties of gases, liquids and solids.
 The relationship of chemistry to other fields such as physics, life sciences, earth science, art and modern technology will be discussed throughout the course.
 Primarily for non-science majors.
 This course is offered online with required in-class laboratory meetings.
 Includes laboratory.
 No prerequisite.
-Permission of instructor required.

 CHM 107 Physical Science Concepts for K-8 Teachers

 This course is designed to strengthen a student’s understanding of physical science concepts and the nature of scientific inquiry.
 To gain these understandings, students will collaboratively conduct a number of scientific inquires to answer strong driving questions co-conducted with the course professor and other students.
 The perspective and knowledge gained from these inquiries will aid students as they examine their own physical science misconceptions and construct new understandings.
 Cross-listed with PHY 107.
 Includes laboratory.
-Prerequisite: ECE/EED/ SEC/SPE 200 or concurrent enrollment.
+Prerequisite: ECE/EED/SEC/SPE 200 or concurrent enrollment.
 Spring Term.

 CHM 110 Chemistry and Issues in the Environment

 The operations of natural physical environmental systems are studied.
 Alterations to environmental systems are caused by the use of energy and mineral resources.
 Use and abuse of these resources lead to air pollution, water pollution and solid waste disposal.
 Solutions to these problems depend on the progress in science and technology, as well as political decisions and prevailing ethical value systems.
 Includes laboratory.
-Permission of instructor required.
 No prerequisite.

 CHM 113 Energy, Climate Change and Sustainability